-How do you recover from a Hawaii vacation while keeping that vacation feeling going?
-Our top five suggestions follow together with nine ideas added by visitors.
+How do you recover from a much-delayed Hawaii vacation while keeping that vacation feeling going?
+Our top suggestions below are followed with many ideas added by visitors.

 Another survey sponsored by Kellogg’s studied 500 American women age 45 and older who just returned from vacation.
 We’re not sure where the men were in the study.
 While the results indicated that more fiber and Kellogg’s products could help, we thought the results were interesting: